boltdb/bolt/README.md

 The following is a list of items to do on the Bolt project:

+1. Calculate freelist on db.Open().
+(Traverse branches, set bitmap index, load free pages into a list -- lazy load in the future).
-1. Resize map.
+2. Resize map.
 (Make sure there are no reader txns before resizing)
-2. DB.Copy()
+3. DB.Copy()
+4. Merge pages.
+5. Rebalance (after deletion).